Damn Good Guides

 The most commonly sought after species for inshore fishing are: 1. speckled trout, 2. black drum, 3. redfish, 4. tiger shark, and 5. tripletail.

-The most common fishing techniques in Packery Channel are topwater fishing, sight casting, and live bait fishing but light tackle fishing and artificial lure fishing are popular as well.
+The most common fishing techniques in the Packery Channel are topwater fishing, sight casting, and live bait fishing but light tackle fishing and artificial lure fishing are popular as well.

 How much do Packery Channel inshore fishing charters cost?